serenitystar-ai/vscode-chat/README.md

 ### Chat with your AI Agents
 Open the chat view at any time during your coding session to ask your AI agents for help.

-// TODO Gif

 ### Ask an agent to explain or review a block of code
 Quickly select a block of code and ask your AI agent to explain it or review it.

-// TODO Gif

 ## Requirements

 To use this extension, you need:

 * A Serenity* Star account
-* At least one agent created in your account
+* At least one [Assistant Agent](https://docs.serenitystar.ai/docs/serenity-aihub/agents/assistant-agent/) created in your account

 Sign up for free at [hub.serenitystar.ai](https://hub.serenitystar.ai)